MatiasGrob/Mid-Project/README.md

 ### Project Objective

 The objective of the Mid-Project is to explore the relationship between the 3 biggest stock markets in the US and various assets.
 The project aims to analyze asset prices, daily volatility, and daily returns, and conduct hypothesis tests to compare different assets.

+### Building our Dataframe

+To create the database for the Mid-Project analysis, historical data for a selection of assets was extracted from Yahoo Finance.
+The assets include stock market indexes, currencies, rates, and commodities.

+Using the provided ticker symbols, data was downloaded for each asset within a specific date range.
+A new column called "ticker" was added to identify the data associated with each asset.

+All the individual dataframes were then combined into a single dataframe, resulting in a comprehensive database for further analysis.

 ### Assets Included